 Your starting salary will be significantly lower than more experienced artists.
 Take on most jobs that fall at your feet!
 Not only will you gain more experience, but you’ll also explore your career options.
 If you’ve only done bridal makeup so far, why not try doing makeup for theatre?
 Who knows?
 It may even be your true calling!
 Take as many opportunities you can to refine your skills, build your network, and expand your portfolio!

 Once you see positive growth for your business, you can increase your salary.
 If you’re working freelance, you can decide for yourself.
 If you are working for a company or behind a beauty counter, though, you’ll have to seek out promotions!
 If you’re not sure if you’re earning as much as your experience demands, check out this article!
 Find out how much you’re actually supposed to earn!

 The industry you work in plays a role in your salary.
-If you have a certification in makeup artistry, the world is your oyster!
-Most artists, special effects or otherwise, work freelance or start their own business.
+If you have a makeup artist certification, the world is your oyster!
+Most makeup artists, special effects or otherwise, work freelance or start their own makeup business.
 But that doesn’t mean you can’t work for a company!

 Besides freelancing wedding clients, many MUAs work behind a counter or salon.
 In these cases, you’ll earn a steady wage along with commission.
 As for freelancing, you can decide between a per-service set fee or hourly rate.
 Whatever you do, make sure you have an ironclad contract!
 When you’re a business owner, you have to look out for yourself!

 At the end of the day, makeup artist can work wherever they want whenever they want with whoever they want!
 This flexible and creative career knows no bounds!